foxsae/The-One-True-Lisp-Style-Guide/README.md

 (PNKP)
 * Some Red Flags: The absence of an &environment parameter in a macro that uses setf to call macroexpand.
-* Avoid common mistakes: understand macros.
-* Avoid common mistakes: recompile after changing macros or inline functions.
 * You should be able to do the following: macroexpand any expression.
+* Avoid common mistakes:
+* * Understand macros.
+* * Recompile after changing macros or inline functions.

-## 11. USAGE OF :USE
+## 12. USAGE OF :USE

 ## Consensus: Unless you truly need all the symbols, :import-from is better than :use.
 ## Note: Package-local nicknames are now available on all major implementations, and are considered best practice.